AdguardTeam/AdguardKnowledgeBase/11.vpn/040.adguard-vpn-for-windows/010.overview/docs.en.md

 **Logging level**

 Two levels of logging are available to choose from: **Record by default** and **Record everything**.
-Use the first option when the application is running without errors.
+The first option is enabled by default.
 The **Record everything** option should only be activated if our support team has asked you to do so.
+Using the app in this mode for an extended period of time result in increased battery consumption.

 All logs are stored locally on your device and you can send them to the support team if needed.